pradeepngupta/BeyondTheStack---Newsletter/Edition 17 - Designing for Delight — UX at the Infrastructure Layer/edition.md

 **Why It’s a DX Killer:**

-Slow onboarding kills early momentum and hurts retention.
+Slow onboarding kills early momentum and morale.

 **How Big Tech Squashes It:**

 * **Zero-setup dev environments:** Tools like Codespaces/Gitpod offer cloud IDEs, ready in minutes.
-* **Interactive IDE onboarding:** Walk new devs through flows inside their editor.
+* **Interactive IDE onboarding:** Guided flows inside their editor.
 * **Preloaded sample data:** No more “how do I seed this DB?”
 * **AI onboarding buddies:** Chatbots answer “Where’s the repo for X?” or “How do I run Y?” instantly.